Really convenient eggs.eggs.

 So Araf gave it some time.
 He kept quiet about the idea for a few months and then asked his dad again.
 Let’s just try it, he said.
 We’re not taking anything away; we’re merely adding options for more people, he remembered telling his dad.

 Dahan relented.
-Soon, Marinello's Gourmet Deli became one of 17 bodegas currently in New York City to offer a dedicated plant-based section, including updating its popular grill menu with JUST Egg sandwiches and breakfast burritos.
+Marinello’s Gourmet Deli became the third bodega in the city (now one of 32) to offer a dedicated plant-based section, including updating its popular grill menu with JUST Egg sandwiches and breakfast burritos.

 The response was quick and overwhelming for the store.